 - Select the specific release of CDH to install from within the major version you selected.
 You may choose a custom repository.

-- Select the specific releases of Impala and Solr to install on your hosts, assuming you have selected an appropriate CDH4 version.
+- Select the specific release of Impala to install on your hosts.
 You may choose either the latest version or use a custom repository.
-Choose None if you do not want to install that product.

 - Select the specific release of Cloudera Manager to install on your hosts.
 You may choose either the version that matches with the Cloudera Manager Server you are currently using or you can specify an installation at a custom repository.